M (1931 film): Plot

 Beckert sees a young girl in the reflection of a shop window and begins to follow her, but stops when the girl meets her mother.
-He encounters another girl and befriends her, but the blind vendor recognizes his whistling.
-The vendor tells one of his friends, who follows Beckert and sees him inside a shop with the girl.
-As the two exit onto the street, the man chalks a large "M" (for Mörder, "murderer" in German) on his palm, pretends to trip, and bumps into Beckert, marking the back of his overcoat so that other beggars can easily track him.
-The girl notices the chalk and offers to clean it for him, but before she finishes, Beckert realizes he is being watched and flees the scene, abandoning the girl.
+He encounters another girl and befriends her, but the blind balloon vendor recognizes his whistling.
+The vendor alerts one of his friends, who follows Beckert and sees him inside a shop with the girl.
+As the two exit onto the street, the man chalks the letter "M" (for Mörder, "murderer") onto his palm, pretends to trip, and bumps into Beckert, marking the back of his overcoat with the letter.
+The girl eventually notices the chalk and offers to clean it for him, but before she finishes, Beckert realizes he is being watched and flees without her.

-Attempting to evade the beggars' surveillance, Beckert hides inside a large office building just before the workers leave for the evening.
+Attempting to evade the beggars, Beckert hides inside a large office building just before the workers leave for the evening.
 The beggars call Der Schränker, who arrives at the building with a team of other criminals.
 They capture and torture one of the watchmen for information and, after capturing the other two, search the building and catch Beckert in the attic.
 When one of the watchmen trips the silent alarm, the criminals narrowly escape with their prisoner before the police arrive.
 Franz, one of the criminals, is left behind in the confusion and captured by the police.
-By falsely claiming that one of the watchmen was killed during the break-in, Lohmann tricks Franz into admitting that the gang only broke into the building to find Beckert and revealing where he will be taken.
+By falsely claiming that one of the watchmen was killed during the break-in, Lohmann tricks Franz into admitting that the gang's only motive was to find Beckert and revealing their plans for him.

-The criminals drag Beckert to an abandoned distillery to face a kangaroo court.
+The criminals take Beckert to an abandoned distillery to face a kangaroo court.
 He finds a large, silent crowd awaiting him.
-Beckert is given a "lawyer", who gamely argues in his defense but fails to win any sympathy from the improvised "jury".
-Beckert delivers an impassioned monologue, saying that he cannot control his homicidal urges, while the other criminals present break the law by choice, and further questioning why they as criminals believe they have any right to judge him:
+Beckert is given a "lawyer" who gamely argues in his defense but fails to win any sympathy from the improvised jury.
+Beckert delivers an impassioned monologue, saying that he cannot control his homicidal urges, while the other criminals present break the law by choice.
+He questions why they believe they have any right to judge him: